The most distinctive

 Common name(s): Box crab, Brown box crab, Puget Sound box crab, Oregon

 caught by Joe Watson of Campbell River BC at 110-130 m depth in a crab

 trap near Twin Island in the Strait of Georgia, Canada.
-This is a
+This

 large male.
 The distinctive foramen

 created by the legs can be seen to the left, between the base of the chela

 and the next leg, lined with smooth purple and white cuticle.